Choosing the Right Pressure Relief Cushion 2020

 Best Pressure Relief Coccyx Cushion – Medium Risk

 Onyx Two Coccyx Pressure Relief Cushion

-We've included this cushion to demonstrate how diverse pressure care cushions can be, and the important of choosing a cushion to cater to your specific problem areas.
-The Onyx Two Coccyx Pressure Relief Cushion is made with similar castellated foam to the above cushion, and includes a removabe insert at the coccyx for those who need extra relief for this vulnerable area.
+We've included this cushion to demonstrate how diverse pressure care cushions can be, and the importance of choosing a cushion to cater to your specific problem areas.
+The Onyx Two Coccyx Pressure Relief Cushion is made with similar castellated foam to the above cushion, and includes a removable insert at the coccyx for those who need extra relief for this vulnerable area.
 Suitable for wheelchairs and day care chairs, this type of cushion is ideal when sore risk is highest in the sacral region.

 Key Features: Removable coccyx insert for complete relief when needed; castellated foam reduces friction and shear